innoq/ml-ops.org/content/three-levels-of-ml-software.md

 - Attributes Correlation: Compute and analyze the correlations between attributes.
 - Additional Data: Identify data that would be useful for building the model (go back to “Data Ingestion”).

+### Data Wrangling (Cleaning)

-3. *Data Wrangling (Cleaning)* - Data preparation step where we programmatically wrangle data, e.g., by re-formatting or re-structuring particular attributes that might change the form of the data's schema.
+*Data Wrangling (Cleaning)* - Data preparation step where we programmatically wrangle data, e.g., by re-formatting or re-structuring particular attributes that might change the form of the data's schema.
 We recommend writing scripts or functions for all data transformations in the data pipeline to re-use all these functionalities on future data.

 - Transformations: Identify the promising transformations you may want to apply.